 - Buttermilk: Substitute buttermilk in place of the milk.
 With this, you could also leave the lemon juice out to create bakery style blueberries muffins.

-- Blackberries or Raspberries: Add in addition to or in place of the blueberries.
+- Blackberries or Raspberries: Add fresh berries in addition to or in place of the blueberries.

-You can use frozen blueberries, but they tend to make the color of the muffin a little muddier, as in the blueberries tend to bleed more.
-If you do use frozen blueberries, thaw them a bit and rinse and pat them dry.
-Mixing them less in the batter seems to help the bleeding.
+You can use frozen blueberries, but they tend to make the color of the muffin a muddier purple, as in the blueberries tend to bleed more.
+Thaw them a bit, rinse, and pat them dry.
+Mixing them less in the batter helps the bleeding a little.

 Fruit muffins like blueberry muffins tend to be a little trickier to keep from sticking to the cups.
 Silicone baking pans and muffin liners like these are great for nonstick.
 Parchment muffin cups also tend to release easier, and you can spray the liners with cooking spray.